Strange new twist in coldest murder case

 Donnelly won the election by some 4,000 votes.
 She says an audit of SAFE expenditures is underway.
 She expects to attend the March 29 hearing and add her voice in support of a special prosecutor.

-Donnelly said she is not comfortable prosecuting a man she's known for years and recently beat at the polls.
+She says she is not comfortable with pursuing a case against a man she has known for years and recently beat at the polls.

 None of this was exactly a secret when Towne accepted the appointment in the McCullough case.
 But now, there are serious questions about whether he is the right man for the job.